golangci/golangci-lint/README.tmpl.md

 golangci-lint --version
 ```

-Periodically update version of golangci-lint the project is under active development
+It is advised that you periodically update version of golangci-lint as the project is under active development
 and is constantly being improved.
-But please always check for recent issues and
-update if needed.
+For any problems with golangci-lint, check out recent [GitHub issues](https://github.com/golangci/golangci-lint/issues) and update if needed.

 ### MacOS